 The Department of Educational Leadership, Research and Technology offer a Master of Arts in Educational Leadership, with a concentration in K-12 School Principal Leadership, available at WMU-Southwest.
 Some courses in K-12 Curriculum and Leadership, Organizational Leadership, and Higher Education & Student Affairs Leadership concentrations are also available.
-This program prepares leaders for educational organizations, including K-12 schools, higher education, governmental agencies and professional associations with this 30-hour program.
+This 30 hour program prepares leaders for educational organizations, including K-12 schools, higher education, governmental agencies and professional associations.